c-leitner/jekyll-get-books/README.md

 # jekyll-get-books
-A small ruby library for jekyll to fetch and safe meta information for books from the Google Book API
+Fetch and safe meta information for books from the Google Book API for a Jekyll Site.